yodit93/car-reservation-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank  Microverse
+We would like to thank Microverse for this project and [Murat Korkmaz on Behance](https://www.behance.net/muratk) for the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>